Chernobyl Nuclear Power Plant drone strike: Aftermath

 Following the strike, Ukrainian authorities conducted immediate assessments of the structural damage and potential radiation risks.
 The State Emergency Service of Ukraine confirmed that radiation levels remained within normal parameters, though initial evaluations indicated substantial damage to the protective shelter.
 President Zelenskyy later shared photographic evidence purportedly showing the interior of the damaged sarcophagus.

 IAEA experts conducted a walkdown of the containment structure the following day, and observed that the fire had apparently been fuelled by inflammable material in the roof cladding.
 They observed that a large area had been affected, and confirmed that both the outer and inner cladding had been breached, causing a hole of about six metres diameter.
 The structural support beams did not appear to have suffered major damage.
 IAEA experts also stated that the observed remains of a drone that Ukraine attributed to the strike were consistent with a Shahed-type drone.
 The IAEA has not attributed blame to either side of the conflict.

 Two weeks later the roof insulation was still smouldering.
 Thermal imaging was used to direct the injection of water to extinguish the fires, and repairs to the cladding were started.

 In May 2025, the Ukrainian Ministry of Finance reported that the cost of restoration could surpass €100 million, exceeding the €19 million that were held in the EBRD's Chernobyl fund.
 The French government pledged to provide an additional €10 million.

+In December 2025, the IAEA said that the structure could no longer perform its main safety function due to the drone strike.
+IAEA Director General Rafael Grossi said "mission confirmed that the (protective structure) had lost its primary safety functions, including the confinement capability, but also found that there was no permanent damage to its load-bearing structures or monitoring systems".
+The European Bank for Reconstruction and Development pledged to provide financial support for the repairs in 2026.